Last updated by Suzanne Thomas

 7. What about Wi-Fi calling and visual voicemail?

-Wi-Fi calling and visual voicemail are not currently available on GSM iOS devices.
+Wi-Fi calling and visual voicemail are not currently available on GSM iOS devices running iOS 9 or older.
+These features should work on devies running iOS 10 and up.

 The option to enable Wi-Fi calling appears for all GSM devices in the Ting control panel, including ones for which Wi-Fi calling is not actually supported.
 Enabling this feature in your control panel will not enable Wi-Fi calling on your iOS device.